MeTavi/TAT_doc/docs/overall_design/index.md

     - Excluded analysis dates are handled through configurable settings.
     - The aggregation module for dashboard outputs includes a transparent listing of all formulas and calculations (calculation yaml files), allowing users to trace every step and add or remove measures easily if required.

+## Overall Design

+The ETL tool of Transit Analytics is built with a modular design, focusing on separating data ingestion, processing, and output.
+Each stage of the ETL process is delineated to ensure maintainability, readability, and flexibility.
+Below, we provide an overview of the design and structure to guide users through how the tool functions and how it was intended to be used.

-## ETL Components and Folder Structure
+### ETL Components and Folder Structure

 The ETL process is structured around a set of modular components.
 The folder structure shown below introduces the different components of the ETL process.
 This section provides an overview of the various modules within the ETL, and the next section, [High-Level Workflow] will link these components based on their roles within the workflow.